Masques et bergamasques: History

 The Monte Carlo production was such a success that Albert Carré put the work on at the Opéra-Comique in Paris in March 1920, where it was performed more than 100 times over the next thirty years.
 The Fauré scholar Jean-Michel Nectoux describes it as paradoxical that Fauré's most frequently performed stage work is also his least ambitious.
+The British premiere was given on 7 October 1920 at the Promenade Concerts, under the baton of Henry Wood.

 Score

 The eight movements of the divertissement were almost all drawn from earlier works of Fauré: